dennisdunn/dennisdunn.github.io/_posts/2022-05-01-practical-parsing-with-parser-combinators.md

 At the start of the pandemic lockdowns my friend Kevin was working with the Pennington County School District.
 They wanted to expand their home-school offerings and the first module they wanted to extend was the math module with the ability for the kids to type in arithmetic sentences and have them evaluated.

 At first, Kevin used the tools he knew about and that had worked well for him in the past.
 His first attempt at solving the problem with regular expressions failed miserably.
-He would get to a certain point in parsing these math sentences and then couldn’t get any further.
+He would get to a certain point in parsing these math sentences and then couldn't get any further.
 He did what any competent software developer would do and he consulted the oracle, StackOverflow.

 As it turns out, back in 1956 Noam Chomsky defined 4 types of formal languages.